Naveenlingala/Store-Activity-Monitoring-API/README.md

 ## Conclusion

-The Restaurant Activity Monitoring System provides an effective solution for restaurant owners to monitor and analyze the online presence of their establishments during business hours.
+The Store Activity Monitoring API provides an effective solution for restaurant owners to monitor and analyze the online presence of their establishments during business hours.
 By registering stores, receiving regular poll requests, and generating insightful reports, owners can identify any inactive periods and take appropriate actions to improve the online availability of their restaurants.